 What’s a Greenspace Guardian?

 Greenspace Guardians are trained volunteers who are passionate about preserving local greenspaces for the benefit of people and the planet.
-Guardians are equipped with the knowledge necessary to conduct habitat restoration projects and work independently on public lands.
-Being a Guardian is not just about doing the work, though—it’s also about engaging and educating your community to build a coalition of volunteers committed to the long-term maintenance of a greenspace.
+Guardians are interested in developing the skills needed to assist with or lead restoration efforts and maintain greenspaces over time.
+Being a Guardian is not just about doing the work, though—it’s also about engaging and educating your community to build a coalition of volunteers and advocates committed to the long-term protection of a greenspace.
 As a Guardian, you’re empowered to address some of the greatest environmental threats of our time by taking action on the ground at a local level.

 About the Greenspace Guardians Program

 The Greenspace Guardian Certification equips volunteers like you with the skills and knowledge required to effectively assist with the restoration and long-term maintenance of public greenspaces.
-As a participant, you’ll learn about our region’s native ecosystems, how to identify plants, how to work with volunteers, management strategies for invasive plants and what it takes to maintain restoration projects over time.
-You’ll spend time in the classroom as well as on site visits to local restoration projects, where you’ll hear from habitat managers about different approaches and lessons learned.
+As a participant, you’ll learn about our region’s native ecosystems, how to identify plants, how to work with volunteers, management strategies for invasive plants and what it takes to maintain projects over time.
+You’ll spend time in the classroom as well as in the field, where you’ll hear from greenspace professionals about different approaches and lessons learned.

 Participants who complete the certification will have the skills needed to take on leadership roles with local organizations engaged in conservation efforts.
-These roles may include leading or co-leading volunteer events, recruiting and training new volunteers, or working independently on habitat restoration activities.
-Roles and responsibilities will vary depending on the site and the organization you are working with.
+These roles may include leading or co-leading volunteer events, recruiting and training new volunteers or working independently on habitat restoration activities.
+We will help participants connect with local organizations that align with their personal interests, skill sets and schedules.
+You’ll also be encouraged to put your skills to work by completing a capstone project.
+We’ll guide you through each step of the process and help connect you to other resources to ensure you are successful.

 This program is not specifically designed for property owners engaged in conservation efforts.
 However, many of the topics covered could be applicable to this audience.
 If this is you, we welcome you to join us!